 This article will detail how credit limits work, how your credit limit is set and what happens if you spend more than your credit limit.

-A credit limit is the maximum amount you can charge on a revolving credit account, such as a credit card.
-As you use your card, the amount of each purchase is subtracted from your credit limit.
-And the number you’re left with is known as your available credit.
+A credit limit is the maximum amount of money you can charge on a revolving credit account, such as a credit card or line of credit.
+As you use your card, the amount of each purchase is subtracted from your credit limit and added to your balance.
+The amount you’re left with is known as your available credit.

-It’s important to remember that your credit limit is not the same thing as your available balance.
-Purchases and other transactions, such as cash advances, will reduce your available balance.
-And so will any interest or fees you’re charged.
+It’s important to remember that your credit limit isn’t the same thing as your available credit.
+Purchases and other transactions, such as cash advances, will reduce your available credit.
+And so will any credit card interest and fees you’re charged.
 But those things don’t change your credit limit.